Cypriot Arabic: Phonology

 Phenomena similar to the first three are also observed in Cypriot Greek.

-Vocabulary

 Writing system

 In May 2009, the Committee of Experts for the Codification of Cypriot Maronite Arabic submitted an action plan for the codification and revitalisation of the language to the Cypriot government.
 The Public Foundation for European Comparative Minority Research reported in 2006 that both the Greek and Latin script had been suggested for adoption.
 The Greek script is used for Cypriot Arabic in a Cypriot Arabic–Greek dictionary.

 Alexander Borg, a linguist specialising in the language, created a Latin-based alphabet with elements from Maltese and Greek that the non-governmental organisation for the revitalisation of the language "Hki Fi Sanna" endorsed in 2007, and some "small texts" have apparently been translated into it.

 All letters loosely represent their IPA values, with some exceptions: